 Federated States of Micronesia country brief

-The Federated States of Micronesia consists of 607 islands, of which 65 are inhabited, spread over an ocean area the size of Western Australia.
+The Federated States of Micronesia (FSM) consists of 607 islands, of which 65 are inhabited, spread over an ocean area the size of Western Australia.
 The islands are in four main groups, which form the basis of FSM's four states: Yap, Chuuk, Pohnpei and Kosrae.
 The capital, Palikir, is located on the island of Pohnpei.
-FSM has a population of 111 000.
+FSM has a population of 106,000.

 FSM is an independent country in a Compact of Free Association with the United States.
 FSM has an American-style constitution adopted in 1978 which provides for a government composed of an executive branch, a legislative branch and a judicial branch.
-Each of the four states has its own constitution, an elected governor, a lieutenant governor and, except for Chuuk, a unicameral legislature.
-Chuuk has a bicameral system.
+Each of the four states has its own constitution, an elected governor and a lieutenant governor.
 The National Congress is unicameral and consists of 14 members.
-Four senators – one from each state – serve four-year terms.
-The remaining ten members represent single member districts based on population and serve two-year terms.
+Four senators, each known as “senator-at-large” – one from each state – serve four-year terms.
+The remaining 10 members represent single member districts based on population and serve two-year terms.
 Both the President and the Vice-President are elected by the Congress from among its four-year members and both serve a four-year term.
+The senator-at-large seats vacated by the President and Vice-President are filled by a representative from their state.
 An appointed cabinet supports the President and Vice President.
 There are no formal political parties.

 The President of FSM, currently Mr Emanuel Mori, is both Head of State and Head of Government.
 He is from Chuuk.
 Mr Alik Alik is Vice President and is from Kosrae.
 Both were re-elected to the Congress in the general election on 8 March 2011.

 Australia is one of FSM's main sources of imports after the US and Japan.
-Australian merchandise exports to FSM in 2011-12 totalled $7.21 million (principally prepared or preserved meat and wheat flour).
-Australia's imports from FSM in the same period totalled $99 000.
+Australian merchandise exports to FSM in 2013 totalled $8 million (principally rotating electric plant and parts and wheat flour).